JoelIrawanLim/pptx-generator/README.md

 # The issue:
 During Remaja sessions, while preparing slides, the AVs have to painstakingly go about searching for scores.
 This is both inefficient and time-consuming, as the time spent on searching for songs is quite long.
 In addition, the version of the songs would not be accurate sometimes, or have incomplete/ invalid lyrics.
 # The solution:
 We have come up with an app that generates powerpoint slides with music included.
 This can help to solve problems such having incomplete lyrics, inaccuracy and saves a lot of time.
-# pptx-generator
-Helps automatically generate slides
 ## Zero-setup method
 You can use google collab to run an easy to use version of this script.